 Baseball and the Battlefield

-In January 1942, Kenesaw Mountain Landis (1866-1944), the national commissioner of baseball, wrote a letter to President Roosevelt in which he asked if professional baseball should shut down for the duration of the war.
+In January 1942, Kenesaw Mountain Landis, the national commissioner of baseball, wrote a letter to President Roosevelt in which he asked if professional baseball should shut down for the duration of the war.
 In what came to be known as the “green light” letter, Roosevelt responded that professional baseball should continue operations, as it was good for the country’s collective morale and would serve as a needed diversion.

 Feller, in fact, enlisted in the U.S. Navy one day after Pearl Harbor.
 Because baseball was depleted of so many able bodies, athletes who otherwise likely never would have made the big leagues won spots on rosters.
-One of the more notable was Pete Gray (1915-2002), a one-armed outfielder who appeared in 77 games for the St. Louis Browns in 1945.
+One of the more notable was Pete Gray, a one-armed outfielder who appeared in 77 games for the St. Louis Browns in 1945.

 Clark Gable, the beloved Academy Award-winning actor, served as a tail-gunner with the U.S. Army Air Corps and flew combat missions over Germany.
-James Stewart (1908-97), another equally adored Oscar winner, had enlisted in the corps even before Pearl Harbor.
-He eventually became a B-24 combat pilot and commander and also flew missions over Germany.
+Jimmy Stewart, another adored Oscar winner, had enlisted in the corps even before Pearl Harbor.
+He eventually became a B-24 combat pilot and commander who flew missions over Germany.

-Patriotic Music and Radio Reports from the Frontline
+Patriotic Music and Radio Reports

-As the U.S. became immersed in the war, Americans listened to more patriotic or war-related music.
+As the United States became immersed in the war, Americans listened to more patriotic or war-related music.
 Even before the country entered the war, such ditties as “The Last Time I Saw Paris,” which evoked nostalgia for a peaceful pre-war Paris, and “Boogie Woogie Bugle Boy,” which charted a young soldier’s military experiences, were extremely popular.

-They were riveted by the frontline reports from such legendary journalists as Edward R. Murrow (1908-65).
-Meanwhile, big bands, most famously the orchestra headed by Glenn Miller (1904-44), and entertainers such as Bob Hope (1903-2003) performed before thousands at military bases.
+They were riveted by the frontline reports from such legendary journalists as Edward R. Murrow.
+Meanwhile, big bands like the orchestra headed by Glenn Miller—who died in a wartime flight from England to Paris—and entertainers such as Bob Hope performed before thousands at military bases.
 These programs were aired directly on the radio to listeners from Maine to California.